Vegan Dogs: The ONE Question.

 When it comes to the topic of vegan dogs, there's a consistent, misinformed carnivore vs. omnivore sparring.

 After years of heated debates, you can find dozens of articles and interviews questioning if a dog can (or should) be vegetarian, vegan or plant-based.
 Aside from a small few, they are all pretty much the same.
-No conclusion, really, just an ongoing “Let’s wait and see” debate, and frankly we are tired of having to address this over and over.
+No conclusion, really, just an ongoing “Let’s wait and see” debate, and frankly we're weary of having to address this over and over.
 It is deflection pure and simple.
+Unfortunately, our belief systems tend to over-rule evidence or facts.
+That profound topic is for another blog, but in the meantime, we appreciate if you would be neutral and open to this exciting topic about our dog's diet evolution while becoming our best friend.